 Do I need a visa for short stays in South Africa?

-The Online South Africa Visa will be available in November as a test for Kenyan citizens.
+The Online South Africa Visa is being tested since November for Kenyan citizens.
 Once it has been tested, the government plans to offer this electronic visa to the rest of the eligible nationalities, hereby simplifying the process of applying for a South African visa.
 The list of eligible countries and eVisa requirements will be published on this website once the government has finalized the list.
 It could be the case that certain nationalities who are currently visa-exempt may need to obtain the eVisa once it is available.